-Shelley White is an Associate Professor of Public Health and Sociology, and Program Director of the Master of Public Health.
-An interdisciplinary scholar, Shelley completed her PhD in Sociology at Boston College, her Master of Public Health in International Health at Boston University, and her Bachelor in Occupational Therapy from Boston University.
+Shelley White is Associate Professor of Public Health and Sociology, and served as the inaugural Program Director of the Master of Public Health in Health Equity.
+An interdisciplinary scholar, Shelley completed her PhD in Sociology at Boston College, and both her Master of Public Health in International Health, and Bachelor in Occupational Therapy at Boston University.
 The common vein of her career is a commitment to health and human rights.

 Shelley began her career as a pediatric Occupational Therapist, supporting bilingual and integrative public school programs for children with complex learning needs, many recent immigrants to the Boston area.
 Having also worked with migrant youth in Mexico, she discovered her passion for global health.
 Upon completing her MPH, she worked on HIV/AIDS policy and programming, overseeing federal and state HIV care programs for the State of Maine and implementing early response programs in Lesotho, southern Africa.
-Shelley was drawn to sociology to better understand global and domestic inequalities, power dynamics in society, and the promise of social movements.
-She greatly enjoys working with her students as they develop their own critical analyses in learning about health and social inequalities, and understanding how collectives mobilize for social change.
+Shelley was drawn to sociology to better understand global and domestic inequities, power dynamics in society, and the promise of social movements.
+She greatly enjoys working with her students as they develop their own critical analyses in learning about health and social inequities, and understanding how collectives mobilize for social change.
 She teaches in the undergraduate sociology and public health programs, coordinated the Simmons World Challenge program in 2012-2013, and is the recipient of the 2013 Professor of the Year Award.
-She is enthusiastic to direct and teach within the online MPH in Health Equity, which prepares graduates for leadership roles in addressing the socio-structural determinants of health.
+She was enthusiastic to collaboratively design and launch Simmons University's MPH in Health Equity in 2017, a program that examines health through political economic analyses, advances racial and intersectional justice, and works toward structural change.

-Shelley's research focuses on the intersections of health and policy, inequalities, and political economy.
-She uses qualitative and mixed methods approaches to her research, and is informed by theories of knowledge and power, stratification, and social movements.
+Shelley's research focuses on social movements and social justice, the politics of health and health policy, and socio-structural determinants of health, including the influences of corporations, trade, militarism, borders, and social inequities on health.
+She uses qualitative and mixed methods, and is informed by theories of knowledge and power, stratification, and social movements.
 She is also engaged in scholarship on teaching and learning.

-Shelley has served as a board member and pro-bono consultant for a number of global and domestic organizations, including WE Charity, an international non-profit engaged in partnered international community development and youth empowerment; SocMed, which teaches and promotes the practice of social medicine in Uganda, Haiti, and the U.S.; and Fair Trade Campaigns, which promotes economic, gender and environmental justice in trade practices.
-She served as inaugural Director of Academic Development for the Advanced Placement with We.Org service-learning program; Founding Chair of the Public Health Working Group on Primary Prevention of War; past Chair of the American Public Health Association's Trade and Health Forum; and past Co-Chair of the Steering Committee for Human Rights Cities: Boston and Beyond.
+Shelley has served as a board member and pro-bono consultant for a number of global and domestic organizations promoting peace, justice and community development.
+She served as inaugural Director of Academic Development for the Advanced Placement with Service-Learning program; Founding Chair of the Public Health Working Group on Primary Prevention of War; past Chair of the American Public Health Association's Trade and Health Forum; and past Co-Chair of the Steering Committee for Human Rights Cities: Boston and Beyond.
 She was honored as the American Public Health Association’s 2019 recipient of the Victor Sidel and Barry Levy Award for Peace.

 When she is not in the classroom, Professor White enjoys playing tennis, doing artwork, spending time on the water, and particularly loves spending time with her thirteen nieces and nephews.